+- 5.3.
 A major problem facing the Tobago House of Assembly pertains to the issue of tax compliance.
-Act # 40 of 1996 mandates the Assembly to collect monies by way of taxes, fees, duties, levies and other imposts, in respect of operations in Tobago, and to credit these sums to the Fund recognized in the Act.
-However, there has been tremendous resistance from firms with head-offices in Trinidad and subsidiaries in Tobago, to pay taxes in Tobago on their Tobago operations.
+Act # 40 of 1996 mandates the Assembly to collect monies by way of taxes, fees, duties, levies and other imposts in respect of operations in Tobago and to credit these sums to the Fund recognized in the Act.
+However, there has been tremendous resistance of firms with head-offices in Trinidad with subsidiaries in Tobago, to pay taxes in Tobago on their Tobago operations.
 Chief among these are the banks and the insurance companies.
 It is argued that the tax leaks from these sources could be quite substantial.
-Henry (2003) argued that this phenomenon may be indicative of some level of tax avoidance.

-A significant source of tax evasion in the tourism industry in Tobago comes from the many foreign-owned villas in operation on the island.
-These properties are registered as residential rather than commercial, and consequently attract a much lower rate of property taxation.
-This is done even as these entities advertise publicly, soliciting guests for their establishments.
-To compound this situation, these so-called residential properties apply and acquire liquor licenses with the approval of the Inland Revenue Division.
-There is very compelling evidence that these entities are in effect operating businesses.
+Henry (2003) argued that this phenomenon may be indicative of some level of tax avoidance. - 5.4.
+A significant source of tax evasion in the tourism industry in Tobago comes from the many foreign-owned villas operating.
+These properties are registered as residential rather than commercial and consequently attract a much lower rate of property taxation.
+This is done even as these entities advertise publicly soliciting guests for their establishments.
+To compound this situation these so-called residential properties apply and acquire liquor licenses with the approval of the Inland Revenue Division.
+There are very compelling evidence that these entities are in effect operating business.
 In addition, these establishments evade withholding taxes.
-These are taxes non-residents should pay on the income they earn from these businesses.
-However, these establishments use local agents to conduct their business locally and avoid paying the withholdings taxes.
-In some cases, the revenues from these operations are collected outside of Tobago and this also poses special problems for tax collection.
-In addition to the withholdings tax, these villas do not pay the 10 per cent hotel taxes.
-Establishments in the hotel industry with five rooms and more are required to pay 10 per cent of the gross earnings per occupied room.
-In addition, there are many Dive Shop Operators and Tour Operators who pay no taxes on their earnings.
+These are taxes non-residents should pay on the income.
+However these establishments use local agents to conduct their business locally and avoid paying the withholdings taxes.
+In some cases these revenues from these operations are collected outside of Tobago and this also posses special problems for tax collection.
+In addition to the withholdings tax, these villas do not pay the 10 per cent hotel taxes where establishments in the hotel industry with five rooms and more are required to pay 10 per cent of these gross earning per occupied room.
+In

-Also with regard to the hotel tax, there exists significant evasion from the hotels in Tobago.
-Many hotels deliberately undervalue accommodation expenses in their pre-paid packages to avoid paying the hotel taxes.
-In addition, they are not forthright with their occupancy rate, as well as their nightly rate, all in an effort to evade the hotel taxes.
-What is clear from all this is that the THA does not derive maximum tax benefit from Tobago's most profitable industry.
+- addition, there are many Dive Shop Operators and Tour Operators who pay no taxes on their earnings. - 5.5.
+Also with regard to the hotel tax, there exist significant evasion from the hotels in Tobago.
+Many hotels deliberately undervalue accommodation expenses in their prepaid packages to avoid paying the hotel taxes.
+In addition, they are not forthright with their occupancy rate as well as their nightly rate all in an effort to evade the hotel taxes.
+What is clear from all this is that the THA does not derive maximum tax benefit from Tobago's most profitable industry. - 5.6.
 Generally, in the area of building taxes, there are significant tax leaks because of the failure of the Inland Revenue Division in Tobago to assess new buildings.
-The assessment of buildings in Tobago is conducted by the Valuations Division which is under the control of the Ministry of Finance in Trinidad.
-This poses special challenges in terms of expediting the assessment of buildings for taxation purposes.
+The assessments of buildings in Tobago are conducted by the Valuations Division which is under the control of the Ministry of Finance in Trinidad and this posses special challenges in terms of expediting the assessment of buildings for taxation purposes.
 The situation is further compounded by the fact that the Valuations Division is short staffed.
-In some cases, it takes as long as 5 years for buildings to be assessed.
+In some cases, buildings wait for as much as 5 years to be assessed.
 These problems certainly affect the tax collection efforts of the Inland Revenue Division in Tobago in a negative manner.
-This shows that revenue collection in Tobago remains a major challenge, which has significant implications for the fiscal autonomy of the THA, and represents a major challenge to the process of fiscal decentralization.
+What all this show is that revenue collection in Tobago remains a major challenge and this has significant implications for the fiscal autonomy of Tobago and represents a major challenge to the process of fiscal decentralization.